-- (a) Injectate in this permit is limited to geothermal fluids, supplemental water, and chemical additions for process system and well casing biofouling, corrosion, and scale control. - (b) Geothermal fluids consist of geothermal brine, geothermal steam condensate, and geothermal noncondensible gases. - (c) Supplemental water may consist of steam turbine seal water, rinsate from the water softener system, sulfatreat heat exchanger cooling water, raw/quench water, production well bleed system, abatement fluids, sulfatreat system vacuum pump seal water, condensate from the sulfatreat system, periodic produced drilling fluids, and fluids from the plant water storage tank and the emergency steam release facility (ESRF).
-Some of these fluids may contain the additives listed in Appendix H--Chemical Additives. - (d) Chemical additives for process system and well casing biofouling, corrosion, scale control and tracers must be in accordance with the Chemical Additives list in Appendix H. The permittee shall notify the EPA of any new chemical additive prior to its use and shall provide the EPA with a copy of its Material Safety Data Sheet (MSDS), product name and manufacturer information. - (e) To inject fluids other than those described in, paragraphs (a) through (d) above, the permittee must receive written approval from the EPA.
+- a.
+Injectant in this permit is limited to geothermal fluids, supplemental water, and chemical additions for process system and well casing biofouling, corrosion, and scale control. - b.
+Geothermal fluids consist of geothermal brine, geothermal steam condensate, and geothermal noncondensible gases. - c.
+Supplement water may consist of steam turbine seal water, rinsate from the water softener system, sulfatreat heat exchanger cooling water, raw/quench water, production well bleed system, abatement fluids, sulfatreat system vacuum pump seal water, condensate from the sulfatreat system, periodic produced drilling fluids, and fluids from the plant water storage tank and the emergency steam release facility (ESRF).
+Some of these fluids may contain the additives listed in Appendix F--Chemical Additives.

+- d.
+Chemical additives for process system and well casing biofouling, corrosion, scale control and tracers must be in accordance with the Chemical Additives list in Appendix F. The permittee shall notify the EPA of any new chemical additive prior to its use and shall provide the EPA with a copy of its Material Safety Data Sheet (MSDS). - e.
+To inject fluids other than those described in paragraphs a-c above, the permittee must receive written approval from the EPA.